-(b) A minimum of eight and a maximum of twelve Professionally Qualified Fellows of the Society to be elected by the Professionally Qualified Fellows in such manner as the Council shall determine; and
+(b) a minimum of eight and a maximum of twelve Professionally Qualified Fellows of the Society to be elected by the Council on the advice of the PAC.

-One member of the Council appointed by the Council may attend as a non-voting observer.

-In consideration of the number of PAC members leaving committee at the end of the current session and the business needs, PAC will determine the number of members to be elected in the next session, maintaining at all times a size that conforms with the requirement set out above.

-21. The Chair of the Professional Affairs Committee shall be an Honorary Officer of the Society and a Professionally Qualified Fellow.
+20. The Chair of the PAC shall be a Vice President of the Society and a Professionally Qualified Fellow.

-22. Any casual vacancy occurring among the members of the Professional Affairs Committee (except that of Chair), including any not filled by election and any caused by the inability of a Professionally Qualified Fellow to take up an elected position, may be filled by co-option of a Professionally Qualified Fellow in accordance with this Bye-law.
-The Professional Affairs Committee may propose to the Council the appointment of a particular Professionally Qualified Fellow.
-If the appointment is approved by the Council it shall take effect immediately.
-Anyone so appointed shall hold office only until the vacancy is filled in accordance with Bye-law 20(b), (but the co-opted person shall be eligible to stand for election).
-The existing members of the Professional Affairs Committee may act notwithstanding any casual vacancy in their number.
+21. Any casual vacancy occurring among the members of the PAC (except that of Chair) may be filled by the co-option of a Professionally Qualified Fellow by the PAC.
+Anyone so appointed shall hold office only until the termination of the period of office of the person causing the vacancy.
+However, the existing members of the PAC may act notwithstanding any casual vacancy in their number.

-23. The proceedings of the Professional Affairs Committee shall be in accordance with the regulations laid down from time to time by the Professional Affairs Committee and approved by the Council.
-There shall be a quorum only when at least half the number of elected members of the Committee are present at the meeting.
-Decisions of the Professional Affairs Committee shall be made by a simple majority of those present and voting in person at the meeting or by a Postal Ballot.
+22. The PAC shall determine its own proceedings and shall implement its own decisions reporting, through its minutes, to the Council which normally shall not challenge those decisions.
+The quorum shall be half the number of elected members of the PAC.
+Decisions shall be made by a simple majority of those present and voting in person at the meeting or by a Postal Ballot, 'including the Chair or, if absent, a Council member nominated by the Chair.

-24. In furtherance of the objects of the Society, but not otherwise, the Professional Affairs Committee shall
+23. In furtherance of the objects of the Society, the PAC shall:

-(a) establish and maintain two Registers for the purpose of registering as Chartered Statisticians in the Register of Professionally Qualified Fellows or as Graduate Statisticians in the Register of Graduate Statisticians such Fellows as satisfy the Committee that:
+(a) establish and maintain Registers for the purpose of registering as Chartered Statisticians, of Professionally Qualified Fellows, of Graduate Statisticians and of Data Analysts.
+Those to be registered shall satisfy the Committee that:

-(i) they have achieved such standards of education and training and acquired such experience as satisfies the standards and criteria referred to at paragraph (b) below; or
+(i) they have achieved such standards of education and training and acquired such experience as satisfies the standards and criteria referred to in paragraph (b) below; or

-(ii) they have otherwise demonstrated their competence to a standard which the Professional Affairs Committee considers to be equivalent to the standards and criteria referred to at paragraph (b) below;
+(ii) they have otherwise demonstrated their competence to a standard which the PAC considers to be equivalent to the standards and criteria referred to in paragraph (b) below;

-(b) in relation to individuals seeking registration as Chartered Statisticians or Graduate Statisticians, in collaboration with such industrial and commercial organisations and academic institutions and other persons as the Professional Affairs Committee may from time to time consider appropriate:
+(b) establish, maintain, and regularly review, in relation to individuals seeking registration as Chartered Statisticians or Graduate Statisticians or Data Analysts in collaboration with such industrial and commercial organisations and academic institutions and other persons as the PAC may from time to time consider appropriate:

-(i) determine standards and criteria for education, professional training and experience, normally including the successful completion of a post-secondary course of at least three years duration or of an equivalent duration part-time at a university or other establishment of higher education or of similar level; and
+(i) standards and criteria for education, professional training and experience, normally including the successful completion of a post-secondary course of at least three years duration or of an equivalent duration part-time at a university or other establishment of higher education or of similar level; and

-(ii) accredit and validate courses, professional training, examinations and arrangements for experience provided or arranged by institutions other than the Society leading to designation as a Chartered Statistician or Graduate Statistician;
+(ii) levels of accreditation and validation of courses, professional training, examinations and arrangements for experience provided or arranged by institutions other than the Society leading to designation as a Chartered Statistician or Graduate Statistician or Data Analyst;

-(c) assess applications for registration as Chartered Statisticians or Graduate Statisticians, as the case may be, determine in each case whether or not registration should be allowed, and recommend to the Council accordingly;
+(c) assess applications for registration as Chartered Statisticians or Graduate Statisticians or Data Analysts determining in each case whether or not registration should be allowed;